tlam8/ShadowKey/README.md

 properly.

 ### Keylogger Functions
 Our keylogger captures different keystrokes on the keyboard.
 It also states what application is the user is currently active on.
+Each keystroke will also have a time-stamp.
 Once the user terminates the program by pressing the escape key, the keylogger will take a screenshot of the desktop.
+The screenshot will also display the date and time of when it was captured.
 The text file and image will be put into a "KeyloggerData" folder onto the user's desktop.

 ## Team